cosmos/wallet-registry/README.md

 Supported chains must be registered to the [Cosmos Chain Registry](https://github.com/cosmos/chain-registry), and should be written exactly as defined in the Chain Registry (as folder name or `chain_name`).
 E.g., use `'cosmoshub'`, not `'Cosmos Hub'`.

-A wallet provider only needs a single file if the list of supported chains is identicial on all platforms, but may need to create multiple files for each platform with a unique set of supported chains.
+A wallet provider only needs a single file if the list of supported chains is identicial on all platforms, but may instead need to create multiple files, one for each platform with a unique set of supported chains.
 E.g., since Keplr's browser extensions support a different set of chains than their mobile apps support, they instead have two files: _keplrextension.json_ and _keplrmobile.json_, each defining a different set of supported chains.

 ### Features